Overview

 Evaluating Sustainability Behaviors and Impact on the Environment and Society

 A primary objective of our ESG portfolio construction process is building a portfolio that promotes exposure to companies with more effective sustainability management attributes.
 Our emphasis is on companies that score highly on sustainability attributes and are also of higher quality and have attractive valuations and growth prospects.
-In doing so we ensure that we are targeting companies with sustainability attributes and that are also relatively more attractive investments based on the aforementioned qualitative data.
+In doing so we ensure that we are targeting companies with sustainability attributes and that are also relatively more attractive investments based on the aforementioned qualitative data1.

 We build on our material event risk factors to include additional sustainability attributes of a company that may not strictly be deemed of immediate material importance.
 Our goal is to identify companies managed in a sustainable manner by gaining a broader understanding of a firm’s internal operations and behaviors.
 While these insights could prove additive to performance and/or reduce risk in the longer run, these insights can also help ensure that portfolios: